+Once the predicted map is obtained, how to utilize it to accelerate exploration is a key question.
+As mentioned above, a perfect map predictor does not exist.
+The farther a location is from the observed area, the higher the probability of making an error in predicting its occupancy status.
+Therefore, a key research question is how to utilize an imperfect map predictor to accelerate exploration.

-Previous works have explored how to use map predictors to enable exploration or navigation in unknown environments \cite{ericson2021understanding,tao2024learning}.
-Indoor environments can be categorized into two types: floor plans and clustered environments.
-Floor plans are the structure of walls in indoor scenes.
-In \cite{chang2007p, luperto2019predicting}, geometry-based methods are used to achieve floor plan prediction.
-However, traditional methods face challenges in generalization, leading to a greater focus on using deep learning techniques.
-In \cite{ericson2022floorgent,ericson2024beyond}, floor plans are predicted using an auto-regressive sequence prediction method.
-In \cite{tao2024learning}, a lightweight neural network is used as a map predictor, and a deep reinforcement learning-based method is proposed for efficient exploration.
+In \cite{shrestha2019learned}, NBV is selected based on the predicted floor plans.
+The information gain for a certain frontier is evaluated on the predicted map.
+In \cite{tao2024learning}, a lightweight neural network (NN) is used as a map predictor in a floor plan environment, and a deep reinforcement learning-based method is proposed for efficient exploration.
 However, current methods mainly focus on map prediction in size-limited and noise-free scenes, which rarely appear in the real world, leading to a constrained application.

-Some other researchers focus on predicting the clustered scenes, where the presence of furniture and other objects results in irregular structures in the constructed map.
-However, due to this irregularity, the effectiveness of map prediction is often poor.
-In \cite{katyal2019uncertainty, elhafsi2020map,katyal2021high}, the robot is equipped with a 2D LiDAR to perform point-to-point navigation in an unknown environment.
-Map predictors are used to forecast potential navigable paths.
-However, the range of prediction is limited to areas very close to the current map.
-As a result, the effectiveness of map prediction is poor, offering only a modest acceleration for the downstream task.
-Even when equipped with advanced sensors, such as RGB-D cameras, only the nearby portions of the map can be predicted \cite{ramakrishnan2020occupancy,wang2021learning,sharma2023proxmap,ji2023ddp,chen2023stexplorer}.